tr0x1337/tr0x1337/README.md

 # ⭐ About Me:
-I am Andrija Vujović (Trox), a Computer Science student<br>and Red Hat Ambassador with a strong focus on Digital Forensics.<br>Passionate about solving complex security challenges <br>and dedicated to promoting open-source technologies.
+I am Andrija Vujović (Trox), a Computer Science student<br>with a strong focus on Offensive Security.<br>Passionate about solving security challenges <br>and dedicated to promoting open-source technologies.

 ## 🌐 Socials: